auth0/docs/articles/monitoring/guides/test-testall-endpoints.md

 ---
 title: Check Auth0 Authentication and Supporting Services
 description: Learn how check the status of the Auth0 authentication service as well as supporting services such as the Dashboard and documentation using the test and testall endpoints.
+public: false
 topics:
   - monitoring
 contentType: